 Adequate and suitable units of fixed or portable equipment should be stationed conform ship's operational documents.
-The fire-fighting systems should be pressurised or be available at short notice
+The fire-fighting systems should be pressurised or be ready for being pressurised at short notice

 For seagoing vessels a set of fire control plans should be permanently stored in a prominently marked weather-tight enclosure outside the deckhouse for the assistance of shore side firefighting personnel.
 A crew list should also be included in this enclosure.